 Dr. Thomas Osborn founded the Valley Young People’s Orchestra, serving as Music Director and Conductor.
 The musicians range in ages from 7 to 17 and professional musicians are called upon to serve as coaches.
 The Valley Youth Orchestra Association was created and incorporated as a non-profit in 1974 to develop and provide financial support for both orchestras at the time.
 Dr. Osborn’s wife Joyce was instrumental in the administrative and musical growth of the organization.

 California State University, Northridge invites the orchestra to take up residency on campus.
 They become known collectively as the C.S.U.N.
 Youth Orchestra Academy.

+In 1991 Kimberly Blake-Kilgore’s “Music for Youth Orchestras” was added to the organization and became the third orchestra.
 Mr. Kenney steps down in his eighth season.
 Mr. Jerry Luedders becomes Music Director for the next twelve seasons.
-During his tenure the organization splits into groups knows as the Philharmonic, Symphony and Camerata Strings.
+During his tenure the organization split into groups known as the Philharmonic, Symphony and Camerata Strings.
 The number of participants went over 150 at that time.

 Dr. John Roscigno, serving as Professor of Music and Director of Orchestral Studies at CSUN takes over as Music Director of the Youth Orchestras and Conductor of the Philharmonic.
 The orchestra in that time has had the opportunity to perform in Disney Hall as part of an L.A.
 Philharmonic arts partnership.
 The orchestra grew to nearly 200 students during his tenure and many of the former students have gone on to professional careers in music.

 Dr. Dean Anderson is the new Music Director of the CSUN Youth Orchestra.
 He leads the organization and conducts the top group, the CSUN Youth Philharmonic.